V4Fire/eslint-plugin/src/rules/newline-after-description/README.md

 This rule formats jsdoc by separating the description block from other tags with a blank line.

-A blank line is only inserted if there are more than one tags or the description block takes more than one line.
+A blank line is only inserted if there are more than one tag or the description block takes more than one line.

 ## Examples